Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 ![NGFW platform Overview](assets/images/extract/media/firewall.png)

-#### Services Description
+#### Service Description

-The Next-Generation Firewall (NGFW) service implements a firewall application system to manage inbound and outbound traffic flows.
+The Next-Generation Firewall (NGFW) service, based on OPNsense technology, implements a firewall application system to manage inbound and outbound traffic flows.
 The platform includes all the advanced features of a firewall with additional threat detection capabilities based on artificial intelligence and machine learning.
 The device is also capable of analyzing the content of network packets, down to the application layer (deep packet inspection), and managing rules based on more than just ports and protocols.
 The service delivers intelligent traffic inspection, application-aware control, intrusion prevention, and threat detection across cloud, on-premise, and hybrid infrastructures.
 Unlike traditional firewalls that rely solely on port and protocol filtering, the NGFW PaaS incorporates deep packet inspection (DPI), machine learning-based threat analysis, and context-aware security policies to identify and mitigate sophisticated attacks, including malware, ransomware, zero-day exploits, and data exfiltration attempts.